 The most predominant and fully articulated characteristic of great sex was of being “fully present” and “totally absorbed in the moment.”
 One is definitely not thinking of work, checking off the To-do list for the day or worrying about the kids.
 You just are enjoying each moment for what it is, including all the sensations running through your body.

-This refers to the ability of being themselves, feeling free to be themselves with their partners, and being relentlessly honest with themselves.
+This refers to the ability to be themselves, feeling free to be themselves with their partners, and being relentlessly honest with themselves.
 The very act of being honest and open to one’s own desires is freeing and energizing, as well as powerful.
 When one is open and increasing in self-knowledge, the opportunities for self-growth also increase.
-Participants could not have said it better in sharing: “Sexual encounters provide a unique and treasured opportunity for growth, for welcoming of unknowns, with the partner acting as a catalyst to affect self discovery.”
+Participants could not have said it better in sharing: “Sexual encounters provide a unique and treasured opportunity for growth, for welcoming of unknowns, with the partner acting as a catalyst to affect self-discovery.”